 At the time of this writing, it appears that the GE offer will be approved by the French government, and that Siemens is preparing a counteroffer.
 ABB’s CEO has stated that his company will not enter this fray, but I am certain that ABB’s internal analysts are running the numbers and assessing the opportunity.
 In this ongoing clash, the Big 4 all have a long-standing history of growth through acquisition.
 However this works out, we can expect the market to sooner or later be whittled down to the Big 3 again.
 These developments will definitely add color to my upcoming report on high-voltage transmission systems, which will be released later in 2Q.
 Stay tuned.

-Tags: High Voltage DC Transmission, Mergers & Acquisitions, Smart Utilities Program, Transmission & Distribution, Utility Innovations
+Tags: Digital Utility Strategies, High Voltage DC Transmission, Mergers & Acquisitions, Smart Utilities Program, Transmission & Distribution

 | No Comments »